FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 • Resistant Starch: Slightly underripe bananas contain resistant starch, which feeds good gut bacteria and improves insulin sensitivity.

-• Natural Sweetness: They add creaminess and flavour without needing honey, dates, or syrups.
+• Natural Sweetness: They add creaminess and flavour without needing honey

 Macronutrient Balance: What Makes a Fat-Burning Smoothie